Alton Ochsner: Medical career

 Alton Ochsner was raised in Kimball, South Dakota.
 He was recruited to Tulane from the University of Wisconsin–Madison.
 In 1927, he succeeded Rudolph Matas as professor and chairman of the Tulane Department of Surgery.
 Although Tulane did not have its own hospital at the time, Ochsner succeeded in organizing a surgical teaching programs at New Orleans Charity Hospital, an institution that provided clinical opportunities to Ochsner and his students.
 Ochsner's refusal to hire a friend of Louisiana governor Huey Long formed part of the background for Long's establishing another medical school, now the LSU Health Sciences Center, across the street from the Tulane University School of Medicine.

 As a medical student at Washington University in St. Louis, young Ochsner was summoned to observe lung cancer surgery—something, he was told, that he might never see again.
 He did not witness another case for seventeen years.
 Then he observed eight in six months all being smokers who had picked up the habit in World War I.

 As a teacher, he became renowned, perhaps notorious to his medical students and residents, for his intense verbal cross-examinations in the Charity Hospital amphitheater, or "bull pen" as it is known.
 He believed the psychologically taxing ordeal programmed students to perform well under stress and kept them on their toes.
 At Touro Hospital, one of his patients was jazz musician Muggsy Spanier, who credited Ochsner with saving his life and composed the tune "Relaxin' at the Touro" during his recovery.

-Ochsner injected his grandchildren with a tainted batch of polio vaccine from Cutter Laboratories that had not been manufactured properly, which killed his grandson and gave his granddaughter polio.
+In 1955, Ochsner injected his grandchildren with a polio vaccine to demonstrate the vaccine's safety.
+However, the vaccine led to both grandchildren contracting polio, resulting in the death of his grandson and his granddaughter being paralyzed.
+The grandchildren were two of the approximately 120,000 children who received doses of polio vaccine from Cutter Laboratories that had not been manufactured properly, resulting in approximately 40,000 children contracting polio, which spread to other members of the children's families and communities, resuling in hundreds of cases of paralysis and ten known deaths.